hermonochy/Rescueland/The Technology of Rescueland, Computerland and it's surrounding Planets.md

 Once the Force Field is ready to be activated, it is ejected as a very thin tube.
 It spreads out until it surrounds the entire ship, where it solidifies and becomes solid, making the object inside impenetrable.
 The entire process takes about 1 second, but the FF protecting Rescueland takes several minutes to build up.

 One limitation is that it needs to be taken down every 10 years.
-This is because one weakness of the FFG is time.
 After 50 years, cracks start to appear on the shield and, after 100, the force field cracks apart and dissipates.

+#### Mutant FFG

+Only a tiny sample of Mutant FFG exists, found onboard an ancient battleship.
+This gel has a green tinge, rather than an orange one, and can last for 10 times the length of the regular FF.
+However, the biggest difference is that it destroys, rather than repels, whatever it comes in contact with, including other FFG's.
+The process of making it is unknown, though scientists suspect it may have to do with the ring that was crushed while that paticlar batch was being made.

-### Plasma Force Fields (R+C)
+### Plasma Force Fields (U)

 This is the kind of force field that all other planets use.
 It is the most effective of all defences (except for the FFG).
 It creates a blue sheen 1 cm above the surface of the ship.
 Unlike the FFG, the Plasma Force Field is transmissive to on-board projectiles, but it can only repel a few dozen attacks before it needs to regenerate.

-### Magnetic Force Fields (R+B)
+### Magnetic Force Fields (R+H)

 These force fields are purely meant to deflect some slit bombs, creating an electromagnetic field around the ship.
 However, this does not work on all slit bombs, as some are not magnetic.
 It also won't deflect a direct shot travelling fast enough, though it may slow it down.
 Most ships have these shields on during battle, though it is impractical when flying in close formation.